jbreadtoasted/ProtocolSupport-Bedrock-Dev/README.md

 * [1.6 and earlier] Stats are not sent
 * [1.4.7] Server shows up as "incompatible" in the server list, impossible to fix due to the lack of an way to verify the client version during server list ping

+### Compiling:

+Ensure you have a suitable Java 8 JDK!

+1. Download / clone the repo
+2. Open a command prompt window of any sort
+3. Go into the downloaded github repo folder
+4:
+On Windows: run `./gradlew.bat jar`
+On MacOS / Linun run: `./gradlew jar`
+5. If all succeeds the final jar will be in a new folder called `target`.
+If this file is small <10mb in size the build failed.
+Open an issue report then

 ---

 Website: http://protocolsupport.true-games.org/